dashingsoft/pyarmor/docs/questions.rst

 License
 =======

-**Which license is right for my project?**

-  Hints for all licenses:

-  - If using Python 2.7 or Python <= 3.6, then only Pyarmor old license works.
-All the new licenses only work for Python 3.7+
-  - Each license only need pay once, but it may not work in Pyarmor future versions

-  Hints for 3 new licenses (Pyarmor Basic, Pro and Gropu license):

-  - If need offline obfuscation, only Pyarmor Group license works
-  - Pyarmor Basic and Pro license need internet connection to verify license when obfuscating the scripts, and in 24 hours only 100 different devices are allowed for each license
-  - In 24 hours, if need more than 100 docker containers to obfuscate your scripts, only Pyarmor Group license works.
-  - Pyarmor Basic, Pro and Group licenses don't work for Pyarmor 7.

 **Will Pyarmor Pro license upload my scripts to remote server to verify license?**

   No. For Pyarmor Basic and Pro License, only Pyarmor License file, serial number of hard disk, Ethernet address, IPv4/IPv6 address, and hostname will be sent to remote server for verification.

 **I am interested to know if the users are entitled to updates to ensure compatibility with future versions of Python.**